 The operators who get value from the digital oilfield concept are the ones who use it to augment their existing operation, not replace it.

-How It Plays Out for Smaller Operators
+How It Plays Out for Independent Producers

-A practical small-operator digital oilfield looks like:
+A practical independent-operator digital oilfield looks like:

 • Pump-off controllers on rod-pumped wells (equipment-level automation).